Regulated RetailOperator playbook

 Three questions:

-1. If a state inspector asked for "the COA for lot 2026-04-22-A" right now, could you produce it in one click?
+1. If a state inspector asked for "the COA for lot 2026-04-22-A" right now, could you produce it from a structured record quickly?
 No = your compliance archive is open.

 2. When does your highest-volume supplier's license expire?
 Don't know = your renewal queue is open.